 Materials Used in Construction:

-1. Fired bricks for Rat Trap bond brick masonry: Rat trap bond is a brick masonry method of wall construction introduced by Laurie Baker in Kerala, in which bricks are placed in vertical position instead of conventional horizontal position and thus creating a cavity (hollow space) within the wall that increases thermal efficiency and cuts down the number of bricks.
+1. Fired bricks for Rat Trap bond brick masonry: Rat trap bond is a brick masonry method of wall construction introduced by Laurie Baker in Kerala, in which bricks are placed in a vertical position instead of a conventional horizontal position and thus creating a cavity (hollow space) within the wall that increases thermal efficiency and cuts down the number of bricks.

 2. Waste wood: Cut wooden scrap pieces have been joined to panel a part of the flooring.

-3. MMT Ferrocement shells: These wafer-like structures are steel reinforced arched shells with an effective thickness of 2.5cm and they take an equal load of respective R.C.C slabs.
+3. MMT Ferrocement shells: These wafer-like structures are steel-reinforced arched shells with an effective thickness of 2.5cm and they take an equal load of respective R.C.C slabs.
 They effectively reduce the overall cement consumption by 40% and steel consumption by 30%.
 These replace the R.C.C Slab in roofing as they are as strong as 1200 kg/m2

-4. Discarded Scaffolding pipes for Staircase and Grillwork: The staircase and the grillwork of this house have been made entirely out of scrap scaffolding pipes that have been welded in place.
+4. Discarded Scaffolding Pipes for Staircase and Grillwork: The staircase and the grillwork of this house have been made entirely out of scrap scaffolding pipes that have been welded in place.

 5. Oxide: The floor and selected walls have been finished with grey and yellow oxides.